LaunchCodeEducation/data-analysis/src/assignments/final-project.rst

 question can be as macro or as micro as you wish.

 For inspiration, think about what brought you to this class in the first place.
 Is it to get a new job?
-Maybe you’ll look for more Bureau of Labor datasets or ask a different question of the Assignment 3 (9 to 5) data.
-Maybe you’ll want to dive into some data for a field you’re interested in joining.
+Maybe you'll look for more Bureau of Labor datasets or ask a different question of the Assignment 3 (9 to 5) data.
+Maybe you'll want to dive into some data for a field you're interested in joining.
 Healthcare, finance, advertising, manufacturing, logistics, mapping, are just a few fields with growing need for analysts.
 You could also just have a hobby that you want to learn more about, such as knitting or running.
 Choose what fuels your interest.
-This can be an expansion or alternative analysis of a dataset we’ve used in class so far.
+This can be an expansion or alternative analysis of a dataset we've used in class so far.

 For some, your inspiration may come instead from doing a little data surfing.
-We’ve found most of the exercise and studio datasets from `Kaggle <https://www.kaggle.com/datasets>`__.
+We've found most of the exercise and studio datasets from `Kaggle <https://www.kaggle.com/datasets>`__.
 `Tableau <https://public.tableau.com/en-us/s/resources?qt-overview_resources=1#qt-overview_resources>`__
 lists some solid choices as well.
 You are not limited to just these resources for sourcing